andrew2020wit/foreign-reader/README.md

 This text will be converted into inner format and stored locally in you web-browser storage (IDB-storage).

-This application optimized to work with very big text files.

-The text is shown to be easily to read, with large text-size and good font.
 You can customize appearance (text size, colors, background and other).

-It supports multiple bookmarks and automatically remember last position.
+It supports multiple bookmarks and automatically remembers last position.

 It provides integration with translation.